 An example of how that could look like for you.

-The good thing is, these apps (Quickbooks, Moneybird, Mint) automatically import all your transaction and help you categorize them.
+The good thing is, these apps (Quickbooks, Moneybird, Mint) automatically import all your transactions and help you categorize them.
 Which means, at the end of the month you can see exactly how much money you spent on food, supplies or even how much coffee you had that month.

 So these are just some handy tips for keeping track of your personal and business finances.
 But this is actually the easy part.
-In more articles to come we will also tackle the more serious issues, the things we actually don’t really like to think about.
+In more articles to come, we will also tackle the more serious issues, the things we actually don’t really like to think about.
 For example: Should you get a professional accountant?
 What about insurance for when you get sick?
 What salary do I pay myself?
 Should you start a pension plan?
 And how to prepare an emergency account.
-Freelancing gives you a lot of freedom to be creative, but to be a happy freelancer, you also need to make sure you keep your finances fit and healthy!
+Freelancing gives you a lot of freedom to be creative, but to be a happy freelancer, you also need to make sure you keep your finances fit and healthy.